Reviews You Can Rely On

 Fit is slightly short

-We love the light and responsive ride of the New Balance FuelCell Rebel v4, regardless of pace.
+We love the light and responsive ride of the New Balance FuelCell Rebel v4 and are impressed by its responsiveness even without a springy plate hidden inside.
 The FuelCell foam is soft and bouncy, providing excellent cushioning for longer efforts and engaging pep for workouts.
-The lightweight and stripped-back upper suggests it's meant for fast running, but it has plenty of comfort for easy cruises as well.
-We've used the Rebel v4 for everything from long runs to speed workouts, and think it has excellent versatility.
-The shoe also sports a wider, stable base that makes it a very approachable shoe.
+Only the Asics Superblast 2 has a more responsive spring without a plate — by a slim margin.
+Where the Rebel v4 stands out is in its comfortable usage versatility.
+The lightweight and stripped-back upper suggests it's meant for fast running, but it has plenty of comfort for easy cruises as well, which is not the norm for speed-centric shoes.
+We've used the Rebel v4 for everything from long runs to speed workouts, and we think it has excellent versatility.
+Its toe box is a bit wider to match a wider, stable base that cuts down on any learning curve.
+Combine all that with a reasonable price tag, and this is a very approachable shoe.

-Our only gripe is related to fit; the shoe runs slightly short.
-We noticed some rubbing on our big toenail during long runs.
+Our only gripe is related to fit — the Rebel v4 runs slightly short.
+We noticed some rubbing on our big toenails during long runs wearing our usual size.
 Otherwise, the fit is excellent, with plenty of volume in the toe-box for runners with wide feet and the ability to get a secure lockdown even if your feet are narrow.
-There are very few runners we wouldn't recommend this shoe to.
-We think it can work as a do-it-all shoe or as a non-plated option for faster workouts.
+If you do have narrow feet, the Hoka Mach 6 is a fairly similar shoe to the Rebel that we also like.
+It's similarly responsive and lightweight, with a firmer ride.
+Ultimately, we think the Rebel v4 is a great option for many runners.
+It can work as a do-it-all shoe or as a non-plated option for faster workouts.
 We've loved using it for uptempo long runs thanks to the relaxed yet responsive ride, and while it doesn't have quite as much snap as some plated options, it's close.
-Runners who want a similarly lightweight, non-plated daily trainer might enjoy the Hoka Mach 6, which is very similar but has a narrower fit and firmer ride.

 The Rebel v4 makes a great do-it-all shoe for runners who prefer to feel light and fast.